priy-matroid/TransVOD_plusplus/README.md

 First we will train the single frame modules.
 Place the single_pretrain_checkpoint.pth (from the google drive) in path/to/pretrain/single.
 Alter the run_vid_single_exp.py:
 1. Make sure --data_root refers to the path/to/data/directory
 2. Make sure --resume refers to path/to/pretrain/single/single_pretrain_checkpoint.pth
+3. Make sure --num_classes is the number of classes plus 1.
+So if the classes are person and car then --num_classes should be 2+1=3.
+This is because we need to include the background class.

 #### Single GPU Training
 ```